zagm/WordPress-Plugin-Boilerplate/README.md

 mv refine-it-plugin.php <plugin-name>.php
 ```

-If everything was done right you should see your plugin on plugins page inside admin dashboard.
+If everything was done right you should see your plugin on plugins page on admin dashboard.
 Activation and deactivation should already be functional.

 Use Wordpress plugin box (``wppb.php``) to acomplish common tasks faster.